orbitalquark/textadept/doc/manual.md

 [libiconv for Windows]: http://gnuwin32.sourceforge.net/packages/libiconv.htm
 [win32curses bundle]: download/win32curses.zip

-### Requirements for Mac OSX
+### Requirements for macOS

-Compiling Textadept on Mac OSX is no longer supported.
+Compiling Textadept on macOS is no longer supported.
 The preferred way is cross-compiling from Linux.
 In order to do so, you need install an [OSX cross toolchain][] _with GCC_ version 4.9 or later (not Clang).
-You will need to run `./build_binutils.sh` _before_ `./build_gcc.sh`.
-OSX SDK tarballs like *MacOSX10.5.tar.gz* can be found readily on the internet.
+You will need to run `./build_binutils.sh` _before_ `./build_gcc.sh`. macOS SDK tarballs like *MacOSX10.5.tar.gz* can be found readily on the internet.

 Note that building an OSX toolchain can easily take 30 minutes or more and ultimately consume nearly 3.5GB of disk space.